GUIDANCE FOR VISITORS

 DRESS IN THE CLUBHOUSE

 Dress in the Clubhouse should be, at least, of the type normally acceptable on the golf course.
-Golf wear is permitted for morning coffee and lunch in the Clubhouse.
-Smart casual dress is permitted in all areas of the Clubhouse at all times.
+Golf wear is permitted in the Clubhouse, but any waterproof clothing (jacket/trousers/hats) must be removed and left either in the locker rooms or in the cloakroom.
+Smart casual dress (not denim) is permitted in all areas of the Clubhouse at all times.
 Jackets, collars and ties are preferred in the dining area in the evening.

 No jeans, combats, track suits, trainers, flip-flops or caps are to be worn.
 Sports bags and all other golf equipment are not permitted in the Club lounge or bar area.